mongodb-developer/leafsteroids/README.md

 - Switch into the `game_client` folder.
 - In the `Assets` folder, make a copy of the `.env.template` file and call it `.env`.
-- Adjust the IP in the `.env` folder to your `game_server`.
+- Adjust the IP in the `.env` folder to your `rest_service`.
 Leave as is when running locally.
 - Run the game.

 ## Contributors